 COVID-19 Community Vaccination Center

-The Brookings County Pandemic Planning and Coordination Committee (PPCC) will hold FREE, walk-in COVID-19 community vaccination centers, also referred to as points of dispensing (POD), on Thursday, May 13 and Thursday, May 20.
-Both events will run from 8 a.m. to 4 p.m. at Swiftel Center, 824 32nd Avenue in Brookings.
+The Brookings County Pandemic Planning and Coordination Committee (PPCC) will hold FREE, walk-in COVID-19 community vaccination center, also referred to as points of dispensing (POD), on Wednesday, June 9.
+The event will run from 4 to 8 p.m. at Swiftel Center, 824 32nd Avenue in Brookings.

 Single-dose Janssen vaccines will be available to people age 18 and older.